Monday 10th October, 2022

 The way we’ll do this is:

-2. show how to apply it to your low back muscles, then
+2. show how to apply these to your low back muscles, then

 3. give you some hints and advice to help you get the best possible results.